Classification of the Orthogonal Separable Webs for the Hamilton-Jacobi and Klein-Gordon Equations on 3-Dimensional Minkowski Space: Classification of separable webs on

+Assuming as usual that $w < v < u$, we see that this gives a unique set of coordinate ranges, and the timelike coordinate is $v$.

-\textbf{4.3.vi} \ $\langle w, w \rangle = 1, \ \ A = J_2(0)^T \oplus J_1(0)$ We consider now the above canonical form, i.e. $A_c = k \otimes k^{\flat}$ for some nonzero null vector $k \in w^{\bot}$.
-Note that this canonical form is equivalent to the one with $A_c = -k \otimes k^{\flat}$, which can be easily seen by multiplying $L$ by $-1$.
-Now, since $L$ is irreducible, using equations \eqref{axialICTa}-\eqref{ICTmetric}, we obtain the metric and the transformation equations from the separable coordinates to the lightcone coordinates in which $A$ takes the above form.
-Passing to standard Cartesian cooridnates, we have \\
+\textbf{4.3.vi.} $\langle w, w \rangle = 1$, $ A = J_2(0)^{\rm T} \oplus J_1(0)$.
+We consider now the above canonical form, i.e., $A_c = k \otimes k^{\flat}$ for some nonzero null vector $k \in w^{\bot}$.
+Note that this canonical form is equivalent to the one with $A_c = -k \otimes k^{\flat}$, which can be easily seen by multiplying~$L$ by~$-1$.
+Now, since $L$ is irreducible, using equations \eqref{axialICTa}--\eqref{ICTmetric}, we obtain the metric and the transformation equations from the separable coordinates to the lightcone coordinates in which~$A$ takes the above form.
+Passing to standard Cartesian coordinates, we have the following web.